-As a result of the Driver's License Review, the AIG identified a total of fourteen (14) potential violations of County Policy.
-The employees in question either had: 1) an expired license (10 employees); 2) suspended licenses (2 employees); or 3) licenses under suspension but were reinstated before the review was conducted (2 employees).
+As a result of the Driver's License Review, the AIG identified a total of eleven (11) potential violations of County Policy.
+The employees in question either had: 1) an expired license (3 employee); 2) suspended licenses (3 employees); 3) licenses under suspension but were reinstated before the review was conducted (3 employees); or 4) an expired license but renewed it prior to the review being conducted (2 employees).